 - New York Times

 Robert is a native of Santiago, Chile.
 After finishing his formal education, he ran his family's farm in the Chilean Lake District.
 In 1990 he began managing Earth River's Chile operations, joining the company as a partner three years later.
-He has rafted on five continents and has done exploratories in Chile, Ecuador, Peru, Africa, China, Tibet, Patagonia, Quebec and British Columbia.
-He led the first descent of China's Po Tsang Po featured in National Geographic Adventure, co-led the first raft descent of Peru's Yavero and was on the first complete raft descent of the Futaleufu.
-He has been featured in Outside Magazine, Town and Country, National Geographic Adventure and the New York Times and on, ESPN, PBS and The Discovery Channel.
-He narrates the award winning documentary "Fighting for the Futaleufu".
+He has rafted on four continents having done trips in Chile, Ecuador, Peru, Africa, China, Quebec and British Columbia.
+He was part of the first descent of China's Po Tsang Po featured in National Geographic Adventure and was on the first complete raft descent of the Futaleufu.
+He has appeared in Outside Magazine, Town and Country, National Geographic Adventure and the New York Times and on ESPN, PBS and The Discovery Channel.

 Upon discovering plans to dam the Futaleufu and realizing that the local farmers along the river had no idea what that meant, Robert loaded up two vans with local farmers (most had never been out of the area) on a week long trip up to see what had happened to the Bio Bio.
 Seeing what was left of the once spectacular Bio Bio Valley left many of them in tears.
 When they returned to Futaleufu the group spoke of what they had witnessed to the entire community in the school gym.
-Robert then organized members of the community in an unsuccessful bid for the river's water rights which were granted to the power company, Endessa..
+Robert then organized members of the community in an unsuccessful bid for the river's water rights which were granted to the power company, Endessa.
+Robert co-founded the Earth River Land Trust on the Futaleufu which has protected almost 15 miles of the rivers most spectacular shoreline.

 Jiyue is one of the grandfathers of adventure travel in China.
 Upon graduation from Sichuan Sports Institute in 1982, where he was a highly ranked 400 meter runner, Jiyue began working for China Mountaineering Association as a climbing guide and liaison working with international climbers.
 In 1985 the Chinese government sent him to the U.S. for whitewater training where he ran eight different rivers.
 The following year, he participated in the joint Sino-USA, first descent of the Yangtze River which completed 2000 kilometers of the previously unrun river.
 ABC's American Sportsman,featured the expedition in a two-part, 90-minute special titled, "Challenging China's Yangtze".